snhobbs/board2pdf/README.md

 If you want to revert your locally saved settings and go back to the default configuration, just delete the config.ini file in the plugin directory.
 If config.ini is not found, default_config.ini will be used instead.

 ## Support
 First search the [KiCad forum](https://forum.kicad.info/) to see if someone else has asked the same thing.
-If not, post a topic in the "External Plugins" category.
-You may tag me in the topic by adding @albin to the text.
-This assures that I'll see your question.
+If not, post your question in [this thread](https://forum.kicad.info/t/32269) in the forum.
+That way I will see your post and answer as soon as I can.

 ## Contributing
 If you find a bug, please add an issue in the GitLab project.